cubefs/cubefs/docs/source/ops/log.md

 ### Audit Logs
 The operation audit trail of the mount point is stored in the specified directory on the client, making it easy to access third-party log collection platforms.

-- You can enable or disable local audit log function in the client configuration [Client Configuration](./configs/client.md).
+- When starting the client, you can modify the value of the `enableAudit` parameter in the client configuration to choose to enable or disable the local audit log function..
 - You can send commands to the client through HTTP to actively enable or disable the log function without remounting.
 - The client audit logs are recorded locally.
 When the log file exceeds 200MB, it will be rolled over, and the stale logs after rolling over will be deleted after 7 days.
 That is, the audit logs are kept for 7 days by default, and stale log files are scanned and deleted every hour.